Milestones

 Metrowerks CodeWarrior 8 Pro

 The compiler.
 The last professional C/C++ IDE for Classic Mac OS, running natively on the same machine it targets.
-CW8's C89 mode, while strict, proved capable of compiling a combined codebase of over 130,000 lines including the 3.6 MB Duktape amalgamation — the largest single translation unit ever compiled on this platform for this project.
+CW8 compiles in strict C89 — no inline, no // comments, no designated initializers, no declarations inside for — and it has still swallowed a combined codebase well past 130,000 lines, including a full QuickJS engine and 443 files of ported NetSurf libraries.
 The 8.3 update's improved optimizer generates reasonable PowerPC code despite the C89 constraints.

 Carbon API (Apple)